sobolevn/dotbot-asdf/README.md

 installed as part of the dotbot install process.
 This will cause the plugin to source the provided script before every asdf command.

+Only the first instance of `asdf_path` in the configuration will be respected.

 ```yaml
 - asdf:
   - asdf_path: /opt/asdf-vm/asdf.sh